PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 - `num_top_users`: (Optional) Only consider the number of users equal to this value after sorting by "unused TB-hours".
 Default: 15

+- `show_all_offenders`: (Optional) Flag to show all of the top users in the report instead of only the top users with low memory usage.
+Default: False

 - `num_jobs_display`: (Optional) Number of jobs to display in the email message to users.
 Default: 10

 - `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False